SJTU-IPADS/SQLSolver-artifacts/README.md

-# SQLSolver-AE
+# SQLSolver: Proving Query Equivalence Using Linear Integer Arithmetic

+This repository provides the source code and scripts of SQLSolver (SIGMOD 2024) as well as the baselines compared with it in the paper.
+SQLSolver is an automated prover for the equivalence of SQL queries.
+It proposes a new linear integer arithmetic theory to model the semantics of SQL queries and achieve automated verification via SMT solvers.
+Compared to prior provers, it can support more SQL features and has a stronger verification capability.

 ## Prerequisites

 ### Hardware requirements

-The architecture should be `amd64` / `x64`.

-We do all the experiments on an AWS EC2 c5a.8xlarge machine.
+We do all the experiments on an AWS EC2 c5a.8xlarge machine with 128GB gp3.

 ### Software requirements

-OS: Ubuntu 22.04.4 LTS.
+The operating system used is Ubuntu 20.04 LTS.
 Other systems are not tested.

 Docker along with `docker compose` should be installed.
-You may refer to the next section to install them.
+You can install it by following the instruction of the next section.

-Other software are containerized or embedded in the repository:
+Other software has been containerized or embedded in our repository.
+You do not need to install them.
 - Python 3 and Python 2
 - Java 17
 - Maven 3.9.6